Become an affiliate partner and earn attractive commission.

 There is a myriad of psychological and cognitive barriers that can prevent a service user from understanding what active participation is.
 Sometimes even if they understand the concept, they may not know how to join in.

-Example of Active participation in Social Care
+Example of Active Participation in Health and Social Care

 If the care worker can address the hindrances in active participation, there are tons of benefits to this approach, as you already have read.
 So let’s see some practical examples of active participation.